-Mrs W brought her complaint to this Service in September 2017.
+By May 2016 there'd been no substantive progress and so Mrs C brought her complaint to this Service.
 She had various concerns about what had happened.
-She said she had been given poor advice, the investments made through her SIPP were inappropriate and she wanted redress based on the offer she'd received in August 2016.
+She'd been given poor advice and she wanted her pension funds back with interest.
+She also wanted compensation for the trouble and upset she'd been through.

-Initially, Abana confirmed Mrs W had accepted the offer of redress detailed in the review carried out by the regulatory compliance consultancy.
+Initially, Abana confirmed Mrs C had accepted the offer of redress detailed in the review carried out by the regulatory compliance consultancy.
 It said the matter was being dealt with by its professional indemnity insurer.
-But later it changed its position and argued it wasn't responsible for the advice she'd received, so it wouldn't pay her compensation.
+But later it changed its position and argued it wasn't responsible for the advice Mrs C received, so it wouldn't pay her compensation.

-Abana submits that the individuals involved in this transaction with Mrs W weren't its appointed representatives (ARs), or its agents.
-It says the people responsible had entered into business arrangements with Avalon without its approval.
-So Abana says it's not responsible for the acts or omissions in this case and challenged our jurisdiction to consider Mrs W's complaint against it.
+Abana submits that the individuals involved in this transaction with Mrs C weren't its appointed representatives (ARs), or its agents.
+It says those responsible had entered into business arrangements with Avalon without its approval.
+So Abana says it's not responsible for the acts or omissions in this case and challenged our jurisdiction to consider Mrs C's complaint against it.

-The investigator concluded that we could look into Mrs W's complaint.
+The investigator concluded that we could look into Mrs C's complaint.
 And after considering the merits of the case he went on to uphold it.
 Abana disagreed and so this case has been passed to me to consider.
-Before moving on, I'll deal with a few of the matters raised by Abana in responding to this Service.
+Before moving on, I'll deal with a few of the matters raised by Abana in responding to the investigator's opinion.